joebew42/joebew42.github.io/_posts/2020-12-23-software-architecture-is-overrated.markdown

 ---
 layout:   post
-title:    "Software Architecture is overrated"
+title:    "Software Architecture is \"overrated\""
 date:     2020-12-23 10:00:00 +0100
 tag:      programming
 summary:  "Software Architecture is an important topic, but it's overrated."